Why African Women Don’t Often Date African-American Men

 Distrust

-African women tend to believe that African American men are ‘playas’, looking for a good time.
+African women tend to believe that African American men are ‘playas’, out looking for nothing but a good time.
 It was stated that those who do ask African women out are not usually looking for serious long term relationships and African ‘sistas’ out here in the diaspora are often very much aware of their ticking biological clocks; they have no time to waste playing around.

 Not much in common